andeilsongf/hbo-clone/README.md

 ## About <a name="about"></a>

-Redesign HBO web app consuming tmdb api.
+HBO Clone web app consuming tmdb api.

 ### Requirements